 Major League Baseball is comprised of 2 leagues, American League and National League.
-Each league is divided into 3 divisions, an east division, central division, and a west division.
+Each league is divided into 3 divisions, an east division, a central division, and a west division.
 Each division has 5 teams which creates a perfect balance of 15 teams in the American League and 15 teams in the National League.
 Now that we understand how each league and division are balanced equally, let's get to the good stuff of how they make the schedules for each team, that is what brought you here anyway. right?

 Each of the 30 MLB teams is scheduled to play a 162 regular-season game schedule every season.

 The schedule is made with a predetermined amount of games for each team to compete against each other.
-This pre-determined formula is made of of these components
+This pre-determined formula is made of these components

 Let's first start by understanding the same divisional scheduling.
 As stated above, there are 5 teams in each division.
 As you should already know, each team in every division will compete for as many wins as possible throughout any given season and the team with the most wins will "win" that division.
 So, since 5 teams are competing to "win" each division, MLB has decided that these divisions should play a large portion of their schedules competing against each other.